 CPU Speed The item displays the internal clock speed of the CPU, based on the next two items.
 CPU/SDRAM Frequency Use this item to sets the external clock frequency for the CPU and the memory bus frequency.
 The options include combinations of 66 and 100MHz.
 Set the CPU clock based on the requirements of the CPU installed on the board.
 Select the memory frequency based on the speed of the memory installed on the board.
-CPU Multiple Freq. external frequency.
+CPU Multiple Freq.
+Use this item to set a multiplier for the CPU external frequency.
 The multiplier times the external CPU frequency sets the internal clock speed of the CPU, e.g. 100 MHz (external clock or "FSB") x 4.5 (muliplier) = 450 MHz (internal clock speed of the installed CPU).
-SEC KM48S16030T-GA Enable this item if you use the SDRAM chip KM48S16030T-GA of Samsung.